davidly/ttt/README.md

 I'm not really proud of BA -- it was a very quickly written hack.
 But it shows that Python could benefit from some performance work.

 I added minimal support in BA to compile BASIC apps to x64 .asm files which can then be assembled into a Windows .exe file.
-Afterwards I added codegen for Arm64 on Macs, Arm32 on Linux, and Intel 8080 on CP/M 2.2.
+Afterwards I added codegen for Arm64 on Macs, Arm32 on Linux, MOS 6502 on the Apple 1, and Intel 8080 on CP/M 2.2.
 Use the -a flag in BA to generate the x64 .asm file, and ma.bat to create the .exe.
 For example:

     ba ttt_1dim.bas /x /a